-It’s times like these that many investors seek dividend aristocrats, but there are other dividend stocks out there that are still worth checking out despite not being in this exclusive club.
+No matter where we are in the investing cycle, dividend stocks never go out of style.
+However, it’s during times of unpredictability that investors seek out dividend aristocrats.
+But despite, there are other dividend stocks out there that are still worth checking out despite not being in this exclusive club.

 Regardless of the dividend stock’s status, investors must consider the following when looking at good income stocks to buy: Investors should select a company that has a history of steady increases in dividend distributions, has growing cash flow every year and is still trading a discount or up to fair value.